Mysterken/TileBasedRPG/README.md

 ### Ennemies
 Stored in `Ennemies.json`.
 You can modify or create a new one.
-An ennemy should necessarely have those values:
+An ennemy should necessarily have those values:
 ```
 ennemy: {
   "name": string,